-This is just one area in which a Destrehan car accident lawyer may be able to offer help.
+This is just one area in which a Destrehan auto accident attorney may be able to offer help.
 The Morris Bart law firm team can help you evaluate your injuries and losses and estimate what your future expenses will be for any ongoing treatment and missed time at work.

-When you are already struggling to recover from your injuries and to deal with missing work, you may feel as though you do not have the resources to pursue the compensation you deserve.
-However, a Destrehan car accident lawyer may be able to take some responsibility off your plate and handle the case on your behalf.
+When you are already struggling to recover from your injuries and dealing with missing work, you may feel as though you do not have the resources to pursue the compensation you deserve.
+However, a Destrehan car accident attorney may be able to take some responsibility off your plate and handle the case on your behalf.

 While your attorney handles many of the day-to-day aspects of filing a lawsuit for your collision-related injuries, you can focus on your family and your recovery.
 At the Morris Bart law firm, our team understands the devastating effects a car accident can have on families.

-We take pride in defending the rights of victims of negligent drivers and helping them fight for the compensation they deserve for pain and suffering.
-For a free case review, call us at (504) 613-4771 today.
+We take pride in defending the rights of victims of negligent drivers and helping them fight for the compensation they deserve.
+For a free case review, call us today.

 to find a Morris Bart office near you.